 Eight iwi are manawhenua in Te Tauihu:

 Tasman District also covers the north-western part of the Ngāi Tahu takiwā (territory).
-Murchison is within the Ngāti takiwā and Ngāti Waewae are the manawhenua on this north-western side.
+Murchison is in the Ngai Tahu Takiwa and Ngāti Waewae are also manawhenua for these parts of the Tasman district.

 A statutory acknowledgment is legal recognition of the particular cultural, spiritual, historical and traditional association of an iwi with an identified statutory area.